-Max Delgado, Offil Echevarría, Ernesto Leal, and Ariel Serrano (ex-members of the artist group ARTE CALLE), El mundo de los animales (The world of animals), 1987, Havana, Cuba.
-Unauthorized street performance.
-Courtesy the artists.
+Max Delgado, Offil Echevarría, Ernesto Leal, and Ariel Serrano (ex-members of the artist group ARTE CALLE), El mundo de los animales (The world of animals), Havana, Cuba, 1987 (performance view).
+Courtesy the artists

 Migrant Archives is [NAME]’s online and physical repository for archives that cannot be housed in their places of origin due to political reasons or a lack of infrastructural resources, such as material related to ephemeral artistic practices of 1980s Cuba.
 Organized collaboratively with urban geographer Stephanie Wakefield, Practices for a Thawing World is a long-term Miami-based and globally networked lab which produces field guides for engaging with rapidly changing global conditions.

 Barbara Kruger, Girl, Don't Die for Love, 1992.
 Offset lithograph.
 Commissioned by Visual AIDS for Day Without Art.
-Courtesy the artist and Visual AIDS, NY.
+Courtesy the artist and Visual AIDS, New York

 Moreno and Zuluaga are also currently working on two collaborative publication projects for 2023.
-With Visual AIDS, [NAME] will co-publish a text that documents the lasting impact of Day With(out) Art, Absence / Presence: 30 Years of Day With(out) Art in Summer 2023.
-With Cuban American artist Rafael Domenech, the Institute of Contemporary Art at VCU, and the Miami Book Fair, [NAME] will produce a series of publications and accompanying programs that track emergent tendencies in the cultural field related to anti-extractivist and climate struggles.
+With Visual AIDS, [NAME] will copublish a text that documents the lasting impact of Day With(out) Art, Absence / Presence: 30 Years of Day With(out) Art in summer 2023.
+With Cuban American artist Rafael Domenech, the Institute of Contemporary Art at Virginia Commonwealth University, and the Miami Book Fair, [NAME] will produce a series of publications and accompanying programs that track emergent tendencies in the cultural field related to anti-extractivist and climate struggles.